Achieving Fairness via Post-Processing in Web-Scale Recommender Systems: Equalized Odds in Rankings

-for all $k'$ and $y \in \left\{ 0,1 \right\}$.
-It is readily seen from Equation \eqref{eqn:BinDecomp} that this specifies a system of linear equations in the interval transition probabilities.
+Consequently, the randomized score $\bar {s}(X)$ satisfies equalized odds whenever $p_{k,k',c_i}$'s are chosen to satisfy $\Prob(\bar {s}(X) \in I_{k'} \mid C = c_1, Y = y) = \Prob(\bar {s}(X) \in I_{k'} \mid C = c_2, Y = y)$ for all $k'$ and $y \in \left\{ 0,1 \right\}$.
+It is readily seen from Equation \eqref{eqn:BinDecomp} that this specifies a system of linear equations in the interval transition probabilities $P = \{p_{k,k',c_i}\}$.
 Not only does a solution to this system always exist, but there are infinitely many solutions.
 Ideally, we would like to use a solution which gives good model performance.
-To identify a ``best'' solution, let $\phi (F_{X,Y,C}, P)$ be a functional of the data generating distribution $F_{X,Y,C}(\cdot)$ and the interval transition probabilities $P$ such that $\phi (F_{X,Y,C}, P)$ captures some aspect of predictive performance such as mean squared error or area under the receiver operating characteristic curve (AUC).
+To identify a ``best'' solution, let $\phi (F_{X,Y,C}, P)$ be a functional of the data generating distribution $F_{X,Y,C}(\cdot)$ and the interval transition probabilities $P$ such that $\phi (F_{X,Y,C}, P)$ captures some aspect of predictive performance such as mean squared error or area under the receiver operating characteristic curve (ROC-AUC).
 Note that $F_{X,Y,C}(\cdot)$ is generally not known, but is easily replaced by the empirical version in such situations.
 Finding the optimal interval transition probabilities can be formulated as a maximization problem

+for all $c_1$, $c_2, k'$, and $y \in \{0,1\}$. \begin{theorem} The randomized score $\bar{s} (X)$ derived from $s(X)$ using interval transition probabilities found as the solution to the optimization problem \eqref{eqn:EOddsMaximization} satisfies